jfcloutier/karma_system/design_notes/policies.md

 A CA synthesizes its beliefs from the predicted observations, past and current, of the beliefs in its umwelt.

 The beliefs of a CA exist in the context of wellbeing measures, current and trending.
 The wellbeing measures are fullness, integrity and engagement.
-They signal risks, present or absent, to the survivability of the entire collective of CAs.
+They signal risks, present or absent, to the survivability of a CA and, possibly, the entire collective of CAs.

 Beliefs associated with high/growing risks are unpleasant.
 Beliefs associated with low/decreasing risks are pleasant.
 Others are neutral.
 A CA acts on its umwelt in response to the pleasantness or unpleasantness of its current beliefs.

 A CA operates one timeframe after another.
 Each timeframe corresponds to a "thick now".
 The timeframe of a CA starts and stops independently of other CAs;
 timeframes are not synchronized.
 CAs higher up in the collective's hierarchy have qualitatively longer timeframes.
-During its current timeframe, a CA observes the latest beliefs in its umwelt (via predictions and prediction errors), reads the broadcasted global wellbeing measures, refreshes its set of beliefs by integrating the latest observations with past ones, and assigns up-to-date normative values (pleasantness/unpleasantness) to its updated beliefs.
+During its current timeframe, a CA observes the latest beliefs in its umwelt (via predictions and prediction errors), reads the wellbeing measures "diffused" by other CAs, refreshes its set of beliefs by integrating the latest observations with past ones, and assigns up-to-date normative values (pleasantness/unpleasantness) to its updated beliefs.

 At the end of the current timeframe, a CA decides whether to act on updated beliefs and, if so, which ones and how.